forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/custom-chains.md

 This will create a new `chains/` branch that you can start working on.

 ## Add or update your dependencies
 Now it's time to add the dependencies that your project needs.
-For these steps we will take as example [Desmos](https://github.com/desmos-labs/desmos/).
+For these steps, we will take as example [Desmos](https://github.com/desmos-labs/desmos/).

-The first thing we want to do is adding Desmos as a dependency:
+The first thing we want to do is add Desmos as a dependency:

 ```shell
 $ go get -u github.com/desmos-labs/desmos@v2.3.0
 ```

-This will edit your `go.mod` and `go.sum` file including the Desmos dependency.
+This will edit your `go.mod` and `go.sum` files including the Desmos dependency.

-Then, we need to make sure that the project we want to use does not uses some custom dependencies.
-To do this, we can take a loot at [its `go.mod` file](https://github.com/desmos-labs/desmos/blob/v1.0.0/go.mod) and search for any `replace` directives.
+Then, we need to make sure that the project we want to use does not use some custom dependencies.
+To do this, we can take a look at [its `go.mod` file](https://github.com/desmos-labs/desmos/blob/v1.0.0/go.mod) and search for any `replace` directives.

 In our case, Desmos uses some custom dependencies: